 - Dogs catch heartworms from other dogs.

-Heartworm preventatives can cost a pet owner an average of $10 per month, compared to heartworm treatment, which can cost more than $1,000 or the pricesless cost of your pet’s life.
+Heartworm preventatives can cost a pet owner an average of $10 per month, compared to heartworm treatment, which can cost more than $1,000 or the priceless cost of your pet’s life.
 Although monthly heartworm preventatives offer nearly 100 percent efficacy and protection from this deadly disease, only one in four pet owners give heartworm medication.

 The disease affects a number of mammals, including cats.
 Even indoor cats require heartworm prevention.
 Of cats diagnosed with heartworm disease, 25 percent are indoor-only cats.

 Hat’s off for protecting your pup, but make sure he never misses an annual heartworm test!
-Even if his heartwom medications were skipped just a few months, the risk for disease is real.
+Even if his heartworm medications were skipped just a few months, the risk for disease is real.
 Early identification results in the best chances for treatment and recovery.

-While you might hear their annoying buzz and feel their bites more during summertime, heartworm risk remains throughout the year.
+Heartworm risk remains throughout the year.
 Mosquitoes will shelter from the colder months indoors or other protected areas.

 A common misconception is that dogs catch heartworms from other dogs, as well as if a dog is in his own yard, away from contact with others, he is at no risk for heartworms.
-Heartworms are spread by mosquotoes and in just one heartworm-positive pet’s kennel, seven of 10 mosquitoes within it are carrying heartworm.
+Heartworms are spread by mosquitoes and in just one heartworm-positive pet’s kennel, seven of 10 mosquitoes within it are carrying heartworm.

 Is your pet protected from deadly heartworm disease risk?
 With an easy-to-administer monthly heartworm preventative, you could save his life.